 Well, maybe not a world of difference, but enough to be annoying to a demanding user.

 The Galaxy Note 20 Ultra uses the newer Snapdragon 865 Plus processor, while the OnePlus 8 Pro is powered by the standard Snapdragon 865.

-Without going into actual technical details, that one extra word means you can play the latest games using the Note 20 Ultra with lesser worries about the smartphone heating up or slowing down.
+Without going into actual technical details, that one extra word means you can play the latest games using the Note 20 Ultra with lesser worries about the device heating up or slowing down.
 Benchmarks like frame rates would obviously be superior too.

 With both smartphones being flagship releases, it’s hard to say with certainty which is the better buy.

-The Samsung Galaxy Note 20 Ultra offers a superior AMOLED display, higher-end cameras and a stronger/newer processor.
+The Samsung Galaxy Note 20 Ultra offers a superior AMOLED display, higher-end cameras, and a stronger/newer processor.
 It also features an improved stylus i.e. S pen.

 Check out my other gadget reviews.